 Source: Canada Revenue Agency

-Like its main competitors, it employs the question-and-answer format and allows you to import your tax data from other software products.
+Like its main competitors, H&R Block software employs the question-and-answer format and allows you to import your tax data from other software products.

 The software can prepare a number of different personal returns, including for those with multiple small businesses, rental properties, commission or foreign income and childcare expenses.